Get,

 • Potential Uses of Harad for Bacterial Infections

 Harad may exhibit anti-bacterial activity against many infectious bacteria like Clostridium perfingens and Escherichia coli.
-It might also be effective against Helicobacter pylori which causes stomach ulcers, gastritis (gastric inflammation), and stomach cancer.
-In addition, Harad seeds may negatively effect the growth of bacteria like Staphylococcus aureus, Shigella, and Klebsiella, which cause digestive tract infections.5 With larger human trials, we will be able to understand the true extent of the effects of harad on humans.
+It might also be effective against Helicobacter pylori, which causes stomach ulcers, gastritis (gastric inflammation), and stomach cancer.
+In addition, Harad seeds may negatively affect the growth of bacteria like Staphylococcus aureus, Shigella, and Klebsiella, which cause digestive tract infections9.
+With larger human trials, we will be able to understand the true extent of the effects of harad on humans.

 • Potential Uses of Harad for Viral Infections

 Harad may show anti-viral activity.
 It may provide protection against the influenza A virus, helping recover from upper respiratory tract infections quickly.
 It could inhibit the enzymes needed for viral growth during a lab trial.
-It may also show therapeutic activity against the herpes simplex virus and prevent the development of the human cytomegalovirus.5
+It may also show therapeutic activity against the herpes simplex virus and hinder the development of the human cytomegalovirus5.

 • Potential Uses of Harad for Fungal Infections

-Harad extract has shown good antifungal activity in lab studies against several yeasts and dermatophytes.
+Harad extract has shown good antifungal activity in lab studies5 against several yeasts and dermatophytes.
 These fungi cause skin infections.
-In addition, Harad extract showed antifungal activity against pathogenic fungi like Candida albicans, Epidermophyton, Floccosum, Microsporum gypseum and Trichophyton rubrum.5
+In addition, Harad extract showed antifungal activity against pathogenic fungi like Candida albicans, Epidermophyton, Floccosum, Microsporum gypseum and Trichophyton rubrum.

 However, more studies are required to support the use of harad in human infections.
 Therefore, avoid using harad or any other herb for infections without a doctor’s consultation.